booleanbites/houzi-doc/_docs/app-setup/change_url.md

 ---

 ## Change URL by Houzi Config
- You can use Houzi Config Builder to [Change URL by Houzi Config](/houzi-config-builder/basic-setup).
+ You can use Houzi Config Builder to [Change URL](/houzi-config-builder/basic-setup).

 ## Change URL by editing config.json